 The formula that Hollinger uses is complex, but I believe it’s a highly accurate view of how a player is performing while on the floor.
 Because of this, during my days as an assistant coach at the collegiate level, I wanted to determine if I could come up with a way to assess a player’s performance a little quicker than using the formula that Hollinger uses.

 Fortunately, I was able to find a much simpler way to rate players.
-While this method was easier to compute, I found it to be highly effective and accurate when it came to determining player’s playing time and predicting who would receive end of the year honors.
-The version of the PER that I frequently used determined which players were more effective in certain line-ups, against certain teams, and their overall positive contribution to their team.
+While this method was easier to compute, I found it to be highly effective and accurate when it came to determining player’s playing time and predicting who would receive end … Read the rest

 Serving and Scoring